Child Care

 Childcare drop-off parking spots are conveniently located in Lot B in front of our entrance on the East side of the building.

-Staff
+The Staff

 The Child Development Center teachers are highly qualified, caring individuals who enjoy children and are dedicated early childhood education professionals.
-The CDC also provides placement for ACC students and interns.

 We believe in lifelong learning and staying current on early childhood research.
 Therefore, all teachers at the CDC exceed the licensing requirement of 15 hours of professional development per year.